 Additionally, please submit two (2) of the following list of items:

-- A short CD or recording on which your playing may be clearly distinguished.
-(This may be submitted electronically—ask for more specific info about format.)
+- A short CD or digital recording on which your playing may be clearly distinguished.
+(This may be submitted electronically)

 - A resume or CV, providing full details of your musical training, education and playing/performing experience.